ezrafayet/use-wizard/README.md

 An easy-to-use light-weight react hook to handle multi-paths wizards (and simple wizards too) and navigate into them.

-IMPORTANT: THE SIMPLE SCENARIO (with numbers) IS READY FOR USE.
-THE COMPLEX SCENARIO NEEDS TESTING, even if it most likely works - don't hesitate to JOIN ON GITHUB if you want to test it / raise flags / add code
+**IMPORTANT**: The simple scenario (with numbers) IS READY FOR USE.
+The complex scenario needs testing, even if it most likely works -

 ![alt exaltation](https://static.adzaria.co/usewizard.png)
+**Don't hesitate to join on github if you want to test it / raise flags / add code !
+See you soon !**

 # What's great about it ⭐